 - Add Solar Panels

 Avoid paying the electric company for your energy each month by adding solar panels to the roof.
+If you don’t have the cheapest electricity rates in your state, solar panels are the best solution by placing them on a south-facing roof at an angle of between 10 to 50 degrees for maximum light.
 During sunny seasons gain credit.
 This accruement compensates for the cloudy, rainy times when you still require the utility service.

 If you’re worried about the overall cost, speak with companies about grants and government loans or credits.
 You might be able to deduct some of the cost from your taxes.